spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 Now, you can start to fill in some data into the new file.
 We recommend adding only a couple of entries to check after the first import run if all needed data is imported.

-Once you populate all columns, your CSV file should be similar to this one:
+Once you populate all columns, your CSV file is similar to this one:
 ![CSV file](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+New+DataImport+Type/product_image_import_csv_file_example.png)

 Save the new file under `data/import/*`.